 This page provides an overview of the V-Ray Frame Buffer.

-In addition to rendering to the Maya® Render View, V-Ray has a V-Ray specific frame buffer, which has some additional capabilities:
+In addition to rendering to the Houdini® Render View, V-Ray has a V-Ray specific frame buffer, which has some additional capabilities:

-- Perform color corrections on the rendered image.
+- Perform simple color corrections on the rendered image

 This part of the toolbar sets the currently selected channel, as well as the preview mode.
 Choose which channels to see with the help of the buttons.
 You can also view the rendered image in monochromatic mode.

 Lens Effects, the button will toggle between the effectsResult channel and RGB color channel.The RGB Button switches the current channel to RGB color by default.
 When effects are applied, such as the VRayDenoiser or

 |Saves the image into a single file.
 If a multi-channel type file is used (.exr, .vrimg) all the render elements will be saved in the same file.|

 |Saves all the render elements into separate files|

 |Save all image channels to single file – Saves the image into a single file.
 If a multi-channel type file is used (.exr, .vrimg) all the render elements will be saved in the same file. (available from flyout)|

 |Opens an image file to be previewed in the V-Ray Frame Buffer|